aurabx/runbeam-cli/docs/commands.md

 ### harmony:authorize

 Authorize a Harmony instance to communicate with Runbeam Cloud.
-This exchanges your user token for a machine-scoped token that the Harmony instance can use.
+This exchanges your user token for a machine-scoped token that the Harmony instance can use and delivers that token to the Harmony proxy.

 **Prerequisites**:
 - You must be logged in (`runbeam login`) before authorizing a Harmony instance